chadrem/workers/README.md

       private
       def process_event(event)
         case event.command
-        when :custom
+        when :my_custom
           puts "Worker received custom event: #{event.data}"
           sleep(1)
         end
       end
     end

-    # Create an instance of your custom worker.
+    # Create a pool that uses your custom worker class.
-    worker = CustomWorker.new
+    pool = Workers::Pool.new(:worker_class => CustomWorker)

-    # Tell the worker to do some work.
+    # Tell the workers to do some work using custom events.
-    5.times do |i|
+    100.times do |i|
-      worker.enqueue(:custom, i)
+      pool.enqueue(:my_custom, i)
     end

-    # Tell your worker to shutdown.
+    # Tell the workers to shutdown.
-    worker.shutdown
+    pool.shutdown do
+      puts "Worker thread #{Thread.current.object_id} is shutting down." end

     # Wait for it to finish working and shutdown.
-    worker.join
+    pool.join

 ## Contributing